QQiuyp/FIN/README.md

 ### Dataset

-In this project we use DIV2K as the training dataset(which contains 800 images) and the testing dataset (which contians 100 images).
+In this project we use DIV2K as the training dataset(which contains 800 images) and the validing dataset (which contians 100 images).

 The data directory has the following structure:
 ```